nikitavoloboev/data/docs/programming-languages/haskell/haskell.md

 [This](https://www.scs.stanford.edu/16wi-cs240h/) is a nice course.
 [Haskell Weekly](https://haskellweekly.news/) is nice newsletter to stay up to date.
 [Introduction to Haskell IO](https://www.haskellforall.com/2013/01/introduction-to-haskell-io.html) is a good entry to show what Haskell is about.

+[Haskell for Working Programmers](https://github.com/liftM/haskell-for-working-programmers) is a nice intro.

 ## OSS Haskell Tools

 - [Wordle.hs](https://github.com/jakesco/wordle-hs) - Play Wordle on the command line.